sst/guide/_chapters/setup-error-logging-in-serverless.md

 ![Enable access logs in Seed](/assets/monitor-debug-errors/enable-access-logs-in-seed.png)

 And that's pretty much it!
-With these simple steps in place, we are now ready to look at some examples of how to debug our Serverless app.
+With these simple steps, we are now ready to look at some examples of how to debug our Serverless app.